Talkamatic/dialogue-domain-descriptions/docs/examples.md

 Incremental search utilizes predicate features, which are declared in the ontology of the DDD.
 When a service is queried for individuals of the predicate, the features need to match.
 By asking the user to specify more features, the search can be narrowed down to finally match a single individual.

+# Android

+Is your Android device placing the calls for your users?
+Forward your actions to the Android frontend and do the job there.

+    U> Call John
+    S> Calling John.

+This example combines the examples of action, query, parameter validation and entity recognition into one DDD and forwards the 'Call' action to the frontend.
+It can be used together with the [android-example](https://github.com/Talkamatic/android-example), an Android app to showcase how your frontend hears, speaks and thinks.

 [github file browser]: https://github.com/Talkamatic/dialogue-domain-descriptions/tree/master